-Living donor kidney evaluation is a three-part process, comprising a questionnaire and blood tests, a multidisciplinary team evaluation and surgeon visit, and an anesthesia evaluation.
+Living donor kidney evaluation is a three-part process, comprising a questionnaire and blood tests, multidisciplinary team evaluations and a surgeon visit.

-- Once all tests are complete, the transplant team will discuss the donor at our weekly multidisciplinary kidney transplant meeting to determine if the donor is approved for surgery.
-Once approved, we will schedule the surgery on a date that is convenient for both the donor and recipient
+Once all tests are complete, the donor’s candidacy is reviewed at the Mass General Transplant Center’s multidisciplinary kidney transplant selection meeting.
+If the donor is approved, donation surgery can be scheduled on a date that is convenient for both the donor and recipient.